test-bench/test-bench/README.md

 #### Optional Titles

 Titles are optional for both contexts and tests.
-Contexts without a title serve solely as lexical scopes and do not effect the test output in any way; nothing is printed and the indentation is not changed.
+Contexts without a title serve solely as lexical scopes and do not affect the test output in any way; nothing is printed, and the indentation is not changed.
 Tests without titles are treated similarly, but if a test fails, a title of `Test` is used to indicate the test failure.
 Also, both contexts and tests can also be skipped by omitting the block argument.

 ``` ruby
 context "Some Context" do